-During your employment, you will be seconded to the New Mexico Attorney General's Office ("OAG") as a Special Assistant Attorney General.
-Pursuant to an agreement between the State Energy and Environmental Impact Center and the OAG, during your employment, you will be under the direction and control of, and owe a duty of loyalty to, the OAG, and will be subject to OAG policies regarding employee conduct.
+During your employment, you will be seconded to the Attorney General's Office of the State of Maryland ("OAG") as a Special Assistant Attorney General.
+Pursuant to an agreement between the State Energy and Environmental Impact Center and the OAG, during your employment, you will be under the direction and control of, and owe a duty of loyalty to, the OAG, and will be subject to OAG's policies regarding employee conduct.
 The OAG will provide additional details to you directly about the applicable policies.